justutiz/PHP-Challenge-Response-Example/README.md

 ###Install

-1. Copy files yo your directory
+1. Copy files to your directory
 2. Import `db.sql` to your MySQL database
 3. Change DB connection settings in `src/Server.php`
 4. Run `composer dump-autoload`